 What I’m encouraging here is “juicing for health”.
-There is a difference between juicing Vs blending.
+There is a difference between juicing versus blending.
 It depends on what you’re trying to achieve.
-This site is, after all, about juicing for health i.e. teaching you the means of juicing for health reasons.
-If you want to improve your health or trying to reverse a certain health condition speedily, then juicing is the way to go.
+This site is, after all, about juicing for health, that is to teach you the means of juicing for health reasons.
+If you want to improve your health, or are trying to reverse a certain health condition speedily, then juicing is the way to go.
 In fact, I would even suggest juice fasting/feasting.

 Blending includes the pulp (fiber) and is like eating.
 Enzymes and energy are being expended when there is pulp involved.
 It takes more effort for nutrients to be absorbed and less nutrients are being assimilated.
 This means healing is slower, compared to juicing.